 Septic abortion is serious uterine infection during or shortly before or after an abortion.

 Septic abortions usually result from induced abortions done by untrained practitioners using nonsterile techniques; they are much more common when induced abortion is illegal.
-Infection is less common after spontaneous abortion (see Spontaneous Abortion).
+Infection is less common after spontaneous abortion.

 Typical causative organisms include Escherichia coli, Enterobacter aerogenes, Proteus vulgaris, hemolytic streptococci, staphylococci, and some anaerobic organisms (eg, Clostridium perfringens).
 One or more organisms may be involved.

-Symptoms and signs typically appear within 24 to 48 h after abortion and are similar to those of pelvic inflammatory disease (eg, chills, fever, vaginal discharge, often peritonitis) and often those of threatened or incomplete abortion (eg, vaginal bleeding, cervical dilation, passage of products of conception).
-Perforation of the uterus during the procedure typically causes severe abdominal pain.
+Symptoms and signs of septic abortion typically appear within 24 to 48 h after abortion and are similar to those of pelvic inflammatory disease (eg, chills, fever, vaginal discharge, often peritonitis) and often those of threatened or incomplete abortion (eg, vaginal bleeding, cervical dilation, passage of products of conception).
+Perforation of the uterus during the abortion typically causes severe abdominal pain.

 Septic shock may result, causing hypothermia, hypotension, oliguria, and respiratory distress.
 Sepsis due to C. perfringens may result in thrombocytopenia, ecchymoses, and findings of intravascular hemolysis (eg, anuria, anemia, jaundice, hemoglobinuria, hemosiderinuria).